 - Aimee Powelka, energy professional and climate activist from Framingham, Massachusetts – Playbook Advisory Committee

 - Uli Nagel, director of the Cooler Communities program at the Harold Grinspoon Charitable Foundation

-Gilda Gussin, M.Ed. is the Project Director and primary author of the Playbook.
-Jill Appel, CPA, MPH contributed significantly to the content.
-Gilda and Jill were part of the three-person leadership team that developed and implemented the Cooler Concord Fair.
-The third member of the leadership team was Brad Hubbard Nelson, PhD.
+Gilda Gussin and Jill Appel were part of the three-person leadership team that developed and implemented the original Cooler Concord Fair, along with Brad Hubbard Nelson, PhD.
 All three have extensive experience in reducing CO2 emissions in communities and have led community-based Solar, Heat Pump and Weatherization campaigns, both professionally and as volunteer members of the Concord Sustainable Energy Committee.

 Want Some Help?

 If you would like some help getting started or have questions, send an email to the team that has created this Playbook.
 We are happy to talk with you about your project and we offer consulting services to help you make best use of the Playbook.